CBB752Spring2017/CBB752Spring2017.github.io/index.md

 -1.
 Identifying SVs in personal genomes.

-   Coding card: Propose a tool that identify structural variation in a personal genome.
-   Implementation card:
-   English card:

 -2.
 Calculate how many SNPs are shared among all genomes and how many are person specific.

 -3.
 Intersect each person's SNPs with [HGMD](<http://www.hgmd.cf.ac.uk/ac/index.php>) and identify which are disease associated.
 Are the shared or specific SNP sets enriched for disease associated SNPs